ragoragino/npmsle/Readme.md

 ### Installing

-Makefile is provided for default building.
+Makefile is provided for default building, with a necessity of changing the include (with nlopt headers) and library (with nlopt libraries) directories.

 ## Running the tests